Dash-Industry-Forum/dash.js/pages/advanced/dvb-font-downloading.md

 This causes, in effect, a flash of unstyled text ([FOUT](https://fonts.google.com/knowledge/glossary/fout)).
 The subtitles, handled as a [TextTrack](https://developer.mozilla.org/en-US/docs/Web/API/TextTrack) can retain a [mode property](https://developer.mozilla.org/en-US/docs/Web/API/TextTrack/mode) of `"showing"` throughout the process.

 For an `<EssentialProperty>` descriptor, the subtitles will not appear unless the 'SubtitleDisplay' font downloads.
-Whilst this has not downloaded, the mode property of the TextTrack handling these subtitles is set to `"disabled"`.
+Until this has downloaded, the mode property of the TextTrack handling these subtitles is set to `"disabled"`.
 This is done to best replicate what is expected by the DVB DASH specification, and also given there is no method to delete a TextTrack from a TextTrackList if the tracks are not linked to DOM elements.
 Once 'SubtitleDisplay' has downloaded the text track mode can be set to `"showing"`.